blogtitle/blogsources/content/post/web-security-1-context.md

  * the client trusts who has the private key matching the public one it has validated;
  * only who has the private key can decipher what is encrypted with the public one;
  * only who has the private key can sign a certificate in a way that matches the public one.
+* The rest of the communication is encrypted with the shared secret.

 The cipher suite agreed in the first part determine some important algorithms, the most relevant are: